-The Louisiana Housing Corporation ("LHC" or "Corporation") hereby releases this Notice of Funding Availability and Program Implementation Guidelines ("NOFA" or "Program") for the availability of Two Hundred Twenty Million Dollars (\$220,000,000.00) in Community Development Block Grant Disaster Recovery (CDBG-DR) funds.
-These CDBG-DR funds have been allocated by HUD for recovery activities related to damage resulting from Hurricane Ida in 2021.
-Per this NOFA, these funds are available for projects located in the thirty parishes designated by FEMA as eligible for 'Individual Assistance' under FEMA Disaster 4611 (See "Ida Eligible Parishes" at §9, Definitions).
+The Louisiana Housing Corporation ("LHC" or "Corporation") hereby releases this Notice of Funding Availability and Program Implementation Guidelines ("NOFA" or "Program") for the availability of Two Hundred Thirty Million Dollars (\$230,000,000.00) in Community Development Block Grant Disaster Recovery (CDBG-DR) funds.
+These CDBG-DR funds have been allocated by HUD for recovery activities related to damage resulting from Hurricane Ida in 2021 and Hurricanes Laura and Delta in 2020.
+Per this NOFA, Two Hundred Million Dollars (\$200,000,000.00) of these funds are available for projects located in the twenty Most Impacted and Distressed areas identified by HUD, within the Parishes designated by FEMA as eligible for 'Individual Assistance' under FEMA Disaster 4611 (See "Ida Eligible Parishes" at §9, Definitions) and Thirty Million Dollars (\$30,000,000.00) are available for projects located in the thirty parishes designated by FEMA as eligible for 'Individual Assistance' under FEMA Disasters 4559 and 4570 (see "Laura-Delta Eligible Parishes" at §9, Definitions).

-The PRIME-3 Program, hereinafter referred to as 'PRIME-3' will provide funding for the new construction or substantial rehabilitation development of multifamily affordable rental housing, as stipulated herein.
+The PRIME-3 Program, hereinafter referred to as 'PRIME-3' will provide funding for the new construction of multifamily affordable rental housing, as stipulated herein.